Hackney Wick Stadium: Greyhound racing history

-After World War II Hendon Greyhound Stadium and Hackney Wick merged to become the Hackney and Hendon Greyhounds Ltd company.
+After World War II Hackney Wick and Hendon Greyhound Stadium merged to become the Hackney and Hendon Greyhounds Ltd company.
 The resident kennels featured six ranges with each able to house up to fifty greyhounds, paddocks sat next to each range with cooking facilities and a veterinary surgeon on site.
 The kennel fees were 17s 6d for each greyhound.

-In the early 1950s Mr S Pay became the Racing Manager after Fred Whitehead was promoted to Director of Racing for both Hackney and Hendon.
+In 1948, Stanley Pay became the Racing Manager after Fred Whitehead was promoted to Director of Racing for both Hackney and Hendon.
 Pay was later replaced by Hendon Racing Manager D G Lewis before Michael Marksbecame Racing Manager for three decades until the day the stadium closed.
 The stadium offered eight buffet and licensed bars during racing held on Thursday and Saturday nights at 7.45pm.
 The circuit had a circumference of 472 yards and the greyhounds raced behind an 'Outside Sumner' hare system.
 Trainers in the 1960s included Annetts, Reg Bosley, Brown, Colebrooke, Cox, Paddy Gordon, Hedley and Lionel Maxen.

 In the 1970s Mr G.Crookbank the track's chief electrician had invented photoelectric timing gear that would revolutionise the sport.
 Hand timing would become a thing of the past after Crookbank came up with the idea that a greyhound's race time could be recorded electronically.
 The invention known as 'Automatic Ray Timing' would remain as the timing method until the advent of modern computer timing.
 The Hackney sales became a major feature of business throughout the year, these sales became a prominent way for buying and selling greyhounds in London.

 In 1969 Park Royal Stadium and New Cross Stadium both closed resulting in the Bookmakers Afternoon Greyhound Service (BAGS) being switched to Hendon and Hackney, the racing image of Hackney would change forever as it became the number one BAGS track.
 Afternoon meetings were introduced and eventually there would be no evening meetings at the track with the Saturday matinee BAGS replacing the Saturday night.